-Before you put your pool to bed in the Fall, it is important to have an end-of-season water analysis performed on your pool.
+Before you close your pool, it is important to have an end-of-season water analysis performed on your pool.
 Even though you will not be using the pool in the winter, it is still crucial to make sure the pool is in balance while it is dormant.
-In fact, it is even more important than when the pool is running,because you are not as likely to notice changes in water chemistry beneath your winter cover.
+In fact, it is even more important than when the pool is running, because you are not as likely to notice changes in water chemistry beneath your winter cover.

 Several newly plastered pools have experienced scaling over the past couple of winters, probably due to the warmer winters and frequent temperature fluctuations.
-Be sure to let us know if your plaster pool was built or was replastered within the last two years.
-If so, you will want to add Scale Inhibitor to help reduce your risk for this type of scaling.
+Be sure to let us know if your plaster pool was built or was re-plastered within the last two years.
+If so, you will want to add Scale Inhibitor or Pool Closing Complete to help reduce the risk for this type of scaling.

-Also, if your pool has algae or is cloudy, be sure to tell our staff when you are having your water test done.
-You will want to correct these problems before you close down so that they will not become worse over the winter.
+Also, if your pool has algae or is cloudy, be sure to tell our team when you are having your water test done.
+You will want to correct this problem before you close.